Dismantled: History

 More recently, Gary Zon is also involved in two side projects.
 One is Aerodrone, an electroclash band signed to Warner/Cordless Records.
 The other, which includes female vocalist TZA, is called no.not.never.
 No.not.never's sound is that of melodic futurepop and alternative rock.

 Dismantled has since participated in tours supporting Combichrist in the US in 2009 and in Europe in 2010 featuring the lineup of TZA on keyboards and Jon Siren on drums with an appearance at GothicFest in the Netherlands supporting Skinny Puppy revealing some new tracks for the upcoming album.
-On June 14, 2011, Zon is slated to released The War Inside Me on Metropolis Records.
+On June 14, 2011, Zon is slated to release The War Inside Me on Metropolis Records.